-Philadelphia CityPASS includes unlimited on/off privileges to 21 stops aboard trolleys and double-decker buses for 24 hours from the time of validation (during operating hours).
-Start your 24 hour tour on board any trolley or double decker bus.
-Upgrade to an 8-day pass for $20 ($10 for kids) using the coupon in your Philadelphia CityPASS booklet.
+Philadelphia CityPASS includes unlimited on/off privileges to 21 stops aboard trolleys and double-decker buses for the first day of use plus the entire following day.
+Start your tour on board any trolley or double decker bus.
+Upgrade to an 8-day pass for $28 ($15 for kids) using the coupon in your Philadelphia CityPASS booklet.
 Click for a printable map.

 CityPASS Attraction Tour Stops: